renohacks.com

 Planning renovation

+1. Evaluate the current state.
 Check the walls, floor, and ceiling.
-Are there cracks, worn areas, or outdated finishes?
-Also pay attention to ventilation — mold and humidity require extra care.
+Look for cracks, worn areas, outdated finishes.
+Pay attention to ventilation — mold and humidity need extra care.

-Paint, panels, adhesive, grout, brushes, level, respirator, gloves — all the essentials for the job.
+4. Make a list of tools and materials.
+Paint, panels, adhesive, grout, brushes, level, respirator, gloves — all the essentials.

 Refreshing the Walls: Tile Paint, Decorative Plaster & PVC Panels